caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 ```

 ### Taxa Barplot Creation
-Now we will use our table and taxonomy to create a taxa barplot.
+Now we will use our filtered table and taxonomy to create a taxanomic barplot.
 ```shell
 qiime taxa barplot \
   --i-table ./reads/bracken-autofmt-feature-table.qza \